 - HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics relevant to full NATE certification.

 - Core and Specialty Certification – Once a technician has been in service for two or more years, they can be tested for full NATE certification.
-Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.
+Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC products.

 Industry Competency Exams are handled by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are separate from the NATE certification exams but encompass similar topics.
+These are separate from the NATE certification exams but cover similar topics.
 Testing is provided for residential HVAC equipment as well as light commercial heating and cooling.
 Separate tests are also available for commercial refrigeration.